andytom/snippets/README.md

 - [ ] Tests for make_searchable
 - [ ] Logging
 - [ ] Admin Page for Users
-- [ ] Preview for Markdown on Create/Edit Snippts
 - [ ] Add created and updated dates to Snippets

 License